Oil tanker: Flag states

 International law requires that every merchant ship be registered in a country, called its flag state.
 A ship's flag state exercises regulatory control over the vessel and is required to inspect it regularly, certify the ship's equipment and crew, and issue safety and pollution prevention documents.
 As of 2007, the United States Central Intelligence Agency statistics count 4,295 oil tankers of or greater worldwide.
-Panama was the world's largest flag state for oil tankers, with 528 of the vessels in its registry.
+Panama was the world's largest flag state for oil tankers, with 528 of the vessels in its registry, a figure overtaken by Liberia in 2023.
 Six other flag states had more than 200 registered oil tankers: Liberia (464), Singapore (355), China (252), Russia (250), the Marshall Islands (234) and the Bahamas (209).
 The Panamanian, Liberian, Marshallese and Bahamian flags are open registries and considered by the International Transport Workers' Federation to be flags of convenience.
 By comparison, the United States and the United Kingdom only had 59 and 27 registered oil tankers, respectively.